JKang918/Computing-Accounting-Ratios-from-Yahoo-Finance/README.md

 ## Example: More complex cases

 Ok.
-Now we now how to extract both 1. a whole financial statement and 2. a certain account.
+Now we now how to extract 1. financial statements and 2. specific accounts.

 We can use this to calculate more complex statistics.

-I took two examples - Ohlson O score and Beneish M score - to show you this.
+I took two examples - Ohlson O score and Beneish M score.

 **O-score example is here:**